 “It’s really achievable.
 It everyone can get the money,” says Lapore.
 Our focus with that is really to help people to understand where they’re at rather than penalize them for not being healthy.
 To give them the opportunity that to see their healthcare professional.”

-The company wants to pay these incentives, because they believe it will be more than worth the investment, in the long run, if employees are able to improve these key health metrics.
+The company wants to pay these health incentives, because they believe it will be more than worth the investment, in the long run, if employees are able to improve these key health analytics.

 - According to the Centers for Disease Control, reducing one’s weight by 10 percent will, on average, reduce lifetime medical costs by $2,200 to $5,000.